gohugoio/hugo/docs/content/en/getting-started/configuration.md

 : This is the value of the `resourceDir` config option.

 maxAge
-: This is the time in seconds before a cache entry will be evicted, -1 means forever and 0 effectively turns that particular cache off.
+: This is the duration before a cache entry will be evicted, -1 means forever and 0 effectively turns that particular cache off.
+Uses Go's `time.Duration`, so valid values are `"10s"` (10 seconds), `"10m"` (10 minutes) and `"10m"` (10 hours).

 dir
 : The absolute path to where the files for this cache will be stored.
 Allowed starting placeholders are `:cacheDir` and `:resourceDir` (see above).